World traveler Clown Tom Bolton

 Adventure stories & photos

 Destinations include Asia, Africa, Europe, North America, Central America, South America, Australia, New Zealand & Papua New Guinea.
-Check out my newest page: England-London added in March 2019 and updates to Portugal and Spain in 2024.
+Check out my newest pages: Paris, France and Stuttgart, Germany added in 2024.

 A little about myself and how I became an international traveling performer.
 I’m a professional clown and juggler living in Stuttgart, Germany.
 In 2019 I became a dual American/German citizen.
 I speak English, German, basic Spanish and lousy French, the later 2 languages having gone down hill in recent years from lack of practice.
 I grew up mostly in Dayton, Ohio USA but was born in 1960 in in San Juan, Puerto Rico.